Enhjin/Vivere/docs/final.md

 We want our agent to have its reward increasing to show that it is learning throughout its training sessions.
 Thus, the episode reward is relative to the number of steps the agent has taken.
 We estimate our graph to have numerous downward spikes due to our epsilon value - where our agent takes a random action as a way to explore the maze or its environment and avoid suboptimal convergence.
 However, throughout the entire graph, we can see that it gradually converges and stabilizes as epsilon decreases as seen in Graph 3.

 The general trend with epsilon starts at 1, and in Deep-Q learning, we should aim for epsilon to decrease to 0.1 such that the agent no longer or seldom takes random actions.
-At 20,000 steps (as corresponding to our episode reward and episode length graph), our epsilon has decreased to 0.63.
-Ideally, if more training were done with a greater number of steps taken (eg as we reach ~50,000 steps), we would be able to see epsilon closer to the value 0.1.
+At 30,000 steps (as corresponding to our episode reward and episode length graph), our epsilon has decreased to 0.1.
+This means that our agent has stopped taking random actions, and therefore, is now making smarter moves.
+This greatly contributed to the success in the 7x7 maze.

 <p align="center">
     <img src="https://raw.githubusercontent.com/Enhjin/Vivere/master/final_loss.jpg" alt="Graph 4: Final Loss" /></p>